noxdafox/pebble/doc/index.rst

        .. data:: id

 	  A string containing the unique identifier (UUID) of the task.
+If a value different from None is specified in the Pools schedule methods it will be used instead of the UUID.

        .. data:: number